RaymondBrien/zombie-bingo/TESTING.md

 Will accept two-digit numbers as well as single digit numbers (e.g. 72 or 3).

 5
-Question 1 - TO FIX
+Question 1 - TO FIX (bug documented)
 Only will accept number between 0 and 100.
 Will prompt user to try again if not within range.

 6